A New Documentary Film

 During the seminar, as you'll see in the clip below, Suze told the PG&E retirees that she wouldn't charge them a specific fee for the consultations, but that they could decide how much they wanted to pay her for the consultations.
 These early retirees, who were already going through enough with this major life change and many decisions to make, had no idea that Suze had already been paid $250,000 from PG&E, with more to come, for giving several presentation meetings and to consult with the early retirees.

-As you'll see two minutes into this clip, one gentleman from the retiree meeting could tell that Suze was a shyster.
+In the clip, you'll hear Suze lying about several things regarding her career history.
+Two minutes into the clip, one gentleman from the retiree meeting could clearly tell that Suze was a shyster.
 Since Suze was the person PG&E set up for them to consult with, the man was trying to be polite as he persistently asked Suze to tell him how much he should pay her, or what range would be appropriate, or how much others have paid her, also asking where does the money go?
 This "financial advisor" tells the man that she never even knows how much any client pays, because her secretary deposits all the checks anonymously into her personal checking account, and that she has no idea how much has been deposited or any range of what people have paid.
 It's a bunch of Suze Shenanigans, and you can tell that this fellow smells the scam.

 Watch the earliest known recording of con artist Suze Orman in action: